bprovanbessell/ADI/documentation/motor_problems.md

 test on long consecutive period (with no problems) to make sure error does not change drastically
  - Could do sep, oct, november for Grundfoss/PU7001 (there are unfortunate, so no straight periods > 3 months of undisturbed data)
+ - Train PU model on all measurements on july, test september - december (will need full hyperparameterisation)

 inference time
 - how long does it take to classify a point of data (do for 1000 points, see the total time, divide) without loading data/model, just inference time - time to infer a single point (avg) 0.15915201322373668
 - how long it takes to train a model - after hyperparameterisation (on one month of data) - 48 minutes?

+###Results to display
+- feb anomaly
+- october anomaly
+- Don't bother with shutdown on 25th (can mention it probably, but it's obviously going to show up)
+- Long test period for PU7001